21. The Concept Of Comfort

 • Fear of judgment from others, or that others won’t like or understand you

-• Fear new experiences or opportunities won’t satisfy you
+• Fear that new experiences or opportunities won’t satisfy you

 • Feeling different or misunderstood